rodolfomoraes1/my-reads/README.md

 # My Reads Project
-The goal of this project is to create components, features and interact with books from an API server using React.
+The goal of this project is to create components, features and interact with books from an API using React.
-These features must use react routing, must handle states for each book in the shelf, consume an API to search on the database and create a copy with a modified version with the shelf selected.
+These features must use react routing, must handle states for each book in the shelf, get from the API to search on the database and create a copy with a modified version with the shelf selected.
 All the data modified must persist and be presented if the page is refreshed.

 ## Table of Contents